 As far as taxes are concerned, hiring independent contractors is very simple.
 When you hire an independent contractor, you don't have to withhold or pay any state or federal payroll taxes on the IC's behalf.
 This is one of the great benefits of hiring ICs.
-In contrast, when you hire an employee you must withhold federal and state taxes and pay one-half of the worker's Social Security and Medicare taxes out of your own pocket.
+In contrast, when you hire an employee you must withhold federal and state taxes and pay one-half of the worker's Social Security and Medicare taxes out of your pocket.

 On the other hand, you must include payments you make for parts or materials the IC used in performing the services.
 For example, if you hire an electrician to rewire a rental building and he charges you separately for the electrical wiring and other materials he installs, the cost must be included in the tally.

 Some ICs work in the underground economy—that is, they're paid in cash and never pay any taxes or file tax returns.
 The IRS may not even know they exist.
 The IRS wants you to help it find these people by supplying the taxpayer ID numbers from all ICs who meet the requirements explained above.

 If an IC won't give you his or her number or the IRS informs you that the number the IC gave you is incorrect, the IRS assumes the person isn't going to voluntarily pay taxes.
 So it requires you to withhold taxes from the compensation you pay the IC and remit them to the IRS.
 This is called backup withholding.
-If you fail to backup withhold, the IRS will impose an assessment against you equal to 28% of what you paid the IC.
+If you fail to backup withhold, the IRS will impose an assessment against you equal to 24% of what you paid the IC.

 You don't have to file the W-9 with the IRS.
 This simple form merely requires the IC to list his or her name and address and taxpayer ID number.
 Partnerships and sole proprietors with employees must have a federal employer identification number (EIN), which they obtain from the IRS.
 In the case of sole proprietors without employees, the taxpayer ID number is the IC's Social Security number.